Lizzhan/2800-202510-BBY17/README.md

         Lucas Liu: I used ChatGPT to assit with developing various component and some back end fucntionality in our app.
 It was also used initially to learn about react and how to add component on to a webpage.
 Additionally Chatgpt was used to help with debugging and intergrate into the app.

+        Leslie Zhang: I used GPT-4o for interpreting error messages and suggestion for debugging.
+I also used it for a guide on hosting on AWS.
     * DeepSeek:
         James Smith: I used DeepSeek to interpret more involved bugs relating to our backend, such as bugs that are occuring due to specific interactions with our SQL database, or between parsing values from front-end into JSON.